maximilianGord/city_guide/README.md

 The goal is to expand the project that the location of the User is enough to guide him through a new City.

+1) Clone this project \
-Install streamlit with pip install streamlit_chat \
+2) Install streamlit with : pip install streamlit_chat \
-Run this project by running streamlit run app/main.py
+3) Run this project by running streamlit run app/main.py